Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Introduction

-Some observations do contradict that Transformers learn systematic, compositional solutions to problems that generalize\footnote{\begin{footnotesize}See "Appendix: Composition and Learning" (\ref{composition_and_learning})\end{footnotesize}}, for example structural generalizations in the COGS task and ReCOGS\citep{Wu2023} variant of the COGS task \citep{KimLinzen2020} , a benchmark based on extracting semantics (logical form) from the syntax (grammatical form) of synthetic sentences in a simplified subset of English grammar, requiring models trained only on certain grammar examples to generalize to sentences with unseen grammar built up / recombined from parts present in the training examples.
+Some observations do contradict that Transformers learn systematic, compositional solutions to problems that generalize, for example structural generalization performance on the COGS task \citep{KimLinzen2020} and ReCOGS variant \citep{Wu2023} , benchmarks based on extracting semantics (logical form) from the syntax (grammatical form) of synthetic sentences in a simplified subset of English grammar, requiring models trained only on certain grammar examples to generalize to sentences with unseen grammar built up / recombined from parts present in the training examples.